benkirk/conda-recipes/README.md

 The special version string `*_derecho` can be used to force the dependecy solver to use our local packages regardless of overall channel priority.

 ## Support for multiple package, python versions
+The script `./utils/build_all.sh` will loop over 3 Python versions and various versions of the supported tools, building `conda` packages for each.
 ```bash
 #!/usr/bin/env bash